TouchSeyha/LibraryBooks_Application/README.md

 - **Choose a Books**: Choose what to read.
 - **Download the book**: Download by click on the book cover or title.

+To find your download book are in this path: "..\Book_Menu\bin\Debug"

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.